archanr/aerial_attack/README.md

 ## Circle Pong is a reimagined take on the classic ping pong game.

 ### Made by Archan Rupela in summer 2020 <br />
 ### Created using the Unity Game Engine.
-Game source code written in C#

-### Where to play:
-1. Circle Pong can be played on the Google Play Store.
-Visit this link:
+This following repo contains the C# game source code.